jacobgorm/mindcastle.io/README.md

 kill -1 PID
 ```

-Where PID is that of the first oneroot process, you should see this logged
+Where PID is that of the first mindcastle process, you should see this logged
 by the script on startup.
-See the stagechange.sh script comments for more
+See the statechange.sh script comments for more
 details.

+## Using with docker

+We normally use mindcastle as for broadcasting VMs or container images authored
+using docker.
+Please see the example script dockerexport.sh and the
+statechange-docker.sh script that we use as a template when building and
+exporting a docker image to mindcastle.